If you need to get some ideas on how to remodel a messy bedroom, here is some inspiration on Amazingly Easy Teen Bedrooms Decorating Ideas

 Always let the paint dry completely between the coats

 5. Let dry and paint again if necessary.
-I used a metallic paint, so it was necessary to apply two coats.
+I used metallic paint, so it was necessary to apply two coats.

 6. Let dry completely.